Z-Wave-Me/zwave-smarthome/README.md

 This User Interfaces allows to operate a Smart Home Network based on Z-Wave devices.
 It utilizes the software architecture "Z_Way", certified as Z-Wave Plus Controller.
 ## v1.4.0
 #### New features
 - Elements: Show count of elements in the filter.
 Possibility to delete a history.
+Hide/Unhide elements.
 - Online and local apps: Show count of Apps in the filter.
 Sorting by title, most rated, newest....
 Show only categories that have min 1 app.
 - Online apps: Display count of ratings and average value.
 Hide already installed apps.
 Display patches in the update window and in the app detail.
 - Local appps: Added "Update to latest" button.